 If the worker is projected to sign a release or waiver to get the compensation, briefly explain the terms and give the member of staff a copy of the text to look over.
 Do not put any pressure on the worker into deciding at the meeting.

 If the employee has contractual obligations with the corporation that will remain, for instance, a nondisclosure or noncompete arrangement, look over those documents with the worker.

 Clarify whether and how the worker will be able to carry on with the benefits, mainly things like the health insurance.

 Tie Up Loose Ends

-Prior to the assembly, you should come up with a strategy for work that is in development.
+Prior to the meeting, you should come up with a strategy for work that is in development.

-If you need support with HR, you can post your legal need on UpCounsel’s marketplace.
+If you need support with terminating an employee, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel receives merely the top 5 percent of attorneys to its site.
 Lawyers on UpCounsel come from law schools all over the nation.